cba85/telegram-wiptimelinebot/README.md

 You just need to add node and [pupeeter](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md#running-puppeteer-on-heroku) buildpack.

-Then, set up your env credentials based on `.env` file.
+Then, set up your env credentials based on `.env.example` file.
 Set up `APP_ENV=heroku`.
 You don't need to setup `PG_*` for PostgreSQL credentials because the script will automatically use Heroku `DATABASE_URL`.

 > You should use my [heroku-dotenv](https://github.com/cba85/heroku-dotenv) package to copy `.env` variables to Heroku environment variables.

 On Heroku, It's better to use `DATABASE_URL` instead default `PG_*` environment credentials because of this:

 > Maintenance is required for your database
+>
 > Your database DATABASE_URL on wip-telegram requires maintenance.
 During this period, your database will become read-only.
 Once maintenance has completed, your database credentials and hostname will have changed, but we will update your app’s config variables accordingly to reflect the new database connection string.
 >
 > This automated maintenance is a necessary part of our Hobby tier plans, Dev and Basic.
 Should you need more control over maintenance windows, a production database (Standard tier or higher) offers more control over database maintenance, as we are able to schedule them in advance and provide better tools for self-served maintenance.

 ### Configuration

-Add Heroku PostgreSQL addon, connect on your database using an app like [Postico](https://eggerapps.at/postico/) or [TablePlus](https://tableplus.com/), and create the database schema using queries inside the `schema.sql` file.
+Add Heroku PostgreSQL addon, connect on your database using an app like [Postico](https://eggerapps.at/postico/) or [TablePlus](https://tableplus.com/), and create the database schema using queries inside the `db/` folder.

 Your app is now ready.